 Conyers Dental Crowns & Bridges

-At the Conyers dentistry practice of Daniel A. Hodges, DMD, we partner with patients to keep their smiles whole and healthy for life, but when we can’t prevent dental damage or decay, we’re happy to provide a wide array of restorative dentistry services.
+At the Conyers dentistry practice, we partner with patients to keep their smiles whole and healthy for life, but when we can’t prevent dental damage or decay, we’re happy to provide a wide array of restorative dentistry services.
 Two of the most commonly used restorative treatments are dental crowns and bridges.
 These restorations allow us to effectively rebuild lost tooth structure and replace missing teeth restoring your smile to the full form and function.
 If you’re in need of restorative dentistry services, please don’t hesitate to call our team for a dental restoration consultation.
 We’ll evaluate your smile and recommend treatment to meet your needs.

 What are Dental Crowns?